emnify/emnify-sdk-python/docs/sphinx/index.rst

-Welcome to EMnify SDK Documentation for python
+Welcome to EMnify SDK Documentation for Python
 ==============================================

 .. image:: ../logo.svg